 3. Is an account required?

 If you have to create an account with your email, name, and date of birth just to set a pill reminder, ask yourself why.
 The answer is usually data collection, not functionality.
-A medication tracker should work the moment you open it.
+A medication tracker should work the moment you open it, with no signup forms, verification emails, or passwords to remember.

 4. Can you get your data out?